ppy/osu-wiki/wiki/Skinning_Tutorial/osu!mania/en.md

 # osu!mania

-This article assumes you are using [skin version](/wiki/skin.ini#versions) `2.5` or higher.
-Since the skin configuration heavily affects osu!mania skinning, this article will discuss both cases: using the default values (henceforth referred to as "basic") and modifying the skin configuration (henceforth referred to as "advanced").
+This tutorial uses [skin version](/wiki/skin.ini#versions) `2.5`.
+Since the skin configuration heavily affects osu!mania skinning, this tutorial will discuss both cases: using the default values (henceforth referred to as "basic") and modifying the skin configuration (henceforth referred to as "advanced").

 ## Skin configuration